MathsandDataNYU/web/content/seminar.md

 No prior knowledge on DPPs is required.
 [Based on joint work with Victor-Emmanuel Brunel, Ankur Moitra and John Urschel (MIT)]

+---

+#### <a name="singer"></a> Amit Singer: PCA from noisy linearly transformed measurements

+We consider the problem of estimating the covariance of X from measurements of the form 'y_i = A_i x_i + e_i' (for 'i = 1, . . . , n' ) where 'x_i' are
+i.i.d. unobserved samples of X, A_i are given linear operators, and e_i represent noise.
+Our estimator is constructed efficiently via a simple linear inversion using conjugate gradient performed after eigenvalue shrinkage motivated by the spiked model in high dimensional PCA.
+Applications to low-rank matrix completion, 2D image denoising, 3D ab-initio modelling, and 3D structure classification in single particle cryo-electron microscopy will be discussed.